costafacchini/geometric_shapes/README.md

 # Coding Challenge

-Develop a RESTful API in Ruby on Rails (API-only) for registering and managing squares and circles, following geometric positioning and spatial limitation rules.
+Develop a RESTful API in Ruby on Rails (API-only) for registering and managing frames and circles, following geometric positioning and spatial limitation rules.
 All distances and dimensions must be expressed in centimeters, allowing decimal values.

 ## Requirements